Thursday, November 24, 2011

 It has now been almost two decades since the regulations were enacted.
 Given the continuing public debate over high drug prices, the large fraction of research and development carried out by publicly-funded institutions ultimately enveloped within commercialized products, and wide criticism of the failings of the patent system to promote innovation, it is an excellent time to assess whether the NOC Regulations have in fact satisfied the twin policy goals of encouraging new and innovative drug development and the timely market entry of generic drugs.

-The full article can be found at:
+The full article can be found on the journal website.

 Thursday, December 10, 2009

-Empirical Work on High Value Pharmaceuticals
+Empirical Assessment of Multiple Cohorts of High Value Pharmaceuticals

 We have completed a substantial piece of empirical research on the use by multinational pharmaceutical firms of conventional patenting system and emerging linkage regulation regime to protect "high value" pharmaceuticals.